 Changes or amendments to the budgeted expenditures of the District must be approved by the Board of Supervisors.
 However, in order to make the most effective use of the budgetary process, it is the policy of the District to make as few budget adjustments as possible.
-One budget amendment was made during the year.
+There were no budget amendments made during the year.
 Budgeted amounts presented are as originally adopted.